Mind the gap…

 Remember: If you’ve already practiced your response, you won’t be caught out when the question comes up.

-Ways to explain gaps in your CV during an interview
+Ways to explain CV gaps during an interview

 Obviously, there are many different reasons for taking a career break, whether it’s by choice or not.